VP for Special Education

 In her professional career, Ginese is known for putting her heart and her all into the work of advocating for students with special needs and for the union members who serve those students.

 The city’s superintendents gathered at UFT headquarters in early October.
-We made it clear to them at this introductory meeting that when special education compliance issues are brought to their attention, we’ll be checking in to make sure they’re working in earnest to solve the problem.
+UFT Vice President for Special Education MaryJo Ginese said the union made it clear to them at this introductory meeting that when special education compliance issues are brought to their attention, the UFT will be checking in to make sure they’re working in earnest to solve the problem.